7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 			- LFI?
 Can `include()` files from disk/memory
 			- Path Traversal?
 Can you read disk/memory?
 			- RFI?
 Can you get remote resources? - Internal && External
 			- SSRF?
-Can you request known resources - ports, files, webpages?
+Can you request known resources - ports, files, web pages?
 			- XSS?
-Can you execute javascript scripting?
+Can you execute JavaScript scripting?
 			- SSTI?
 Can you exploit the template engines access to system?
 			- (no)SQLI?
 Can you create error code enough to PoC interaction with database?
 			- CMDi?
-Can you execute with `& CMD` - windows  or `; CMD` - linux?
+Can you execute with `& CMD` - windows  or `; CMD` - Linux?
 			- IDOR?
 Can you deserialize or decoded data; or modify data to change your object context?
 			- Error text
 				- What does the error mean?
 Just google it!